meditationstuff/protocol_1/index.md

 # <a id="p13" href="#p13">p13:</a>

-(Effortlessly) be aware of being aware.
+Full/&#8203;complete pith practice instructions: (Effortlessly) be aware of being aware.

 scratch notes: